labex-labs/open-source-labs/rust/rust-book/lab-ch09-02-recoverable-errors-with-result/step1.md

 Most errors aren't serious enough to require the program to stop entirely.
 Sometimes when a function fails it's for a reason that you can easily interpret and respond to.
 For example, if you try to open a file and that operation fails because the file doesn't exist, you might want to create the file instead of terminating the process.

-Recall from "Handling Potential Failure with Result" on page XX that the `Result` enum is defined as having two variants, `Ok` and `Err`, as follows:
+Recall from "Handling Potential Failure with Result" that the `Result` enum is defined as having two variants, `Ok` and `Err`, as follows:

 ```rust
 enum Result<T, E> {